reactivesw/DevProc/backend/event/design.md

   data; //the real data of the event
 ```

-## 3.3 Event producer
+## 3.3 Event publisher
-The event producer read events from `event db`, and publish them to event borker.
+The event publisher read events from `event db`, and publish them to event borker.

-### 3.3.1 How to Read events
+### 3.3.1 Read events
 Read Event whose status is created, or status is pending but already expired.
 When read status that is created, then change it's status to pending.
-### 3.3.2 How to publish
+### 3.3.2 Publish
 Publish events to broker, publish a batch of events or just one.
-### 3.3.3 How to delete event
+### 3.3.3 Delete event
 After publish sucessed, then delete the event from the event db.

 ## 3.4 How to start
 The producer will start when the service start, each micro-service constains an event producer.

-## 3.5 Work flow
+## 3.5 Workflow
 - domain service create event, and save the event to event db.
-- the producer read event from db, and then publish it to broker.
+- the publisher read event from db, and then publish it to broker.
 - After publish success, delete the event from db.
 ![Image](./producer.png)